Penix leads Washington to 1st road win, 28-21 over Cal – KION546

 THE TAKEAWAY

 Washington: After allowing 124 points the past three games, the Huskies delivered a stronger defensive effort this time to get their first road win since beating Stanford on Oct.
 30, 2021.
-Washington is 6-2 for the first time since 2018 and is bowl eligible for the 12th time in the past 13 seasons.
+Washington is 6-2 for the first time since 2018 and is poised to play in a bowl game for the first time since the 2019 season.

 California: A season that had promise in September has become another frustrating one for the Bears, who have lost all three games in October.
 This marks the 14th straight season they have lost at least three straight Pac-12 games.